Census Data for White Hall ...

 From the Census of 2000: White Hall had 398 Housing Units, a population of 1,014 people and a land area of 15.46 square miles [40 km²].
 This gives a density of 2.55 people per Housing Unit and 25.65 Housing Units per square mile [9.9 housing units/km²].

-NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 and the 2010 Census, there were changes in the sampling area for White Hall and you need to be careful when comparing results between the censuses.
-More information about the changes can be found in the section called Census-to-Census Observations ... (see below).
+NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 Census and the 2010 Census, there were changes in the sampling area for White Hall and you need to be careful when comparing numbers between the censuses.
+More information about the nature of these the changes can be found in the section called Census-to-Census Observations ... (see below).

 Lowndes County ...